Bill Owen (writer and announcer): Announcing career

 In 1966 he was elevated from being the show announcer of the award-winning young people's series "Discovery" to succeeding Frank Buxton as host.
 He and actress Virginia Gibson ("Seven Brides for Seven Brothers") continued as hosts for five more years, traveling throughout the world.

 During his years at ABC, Owen co-wrote with announcer Allan Jefferys a novel about a disc jockey titled DJ published by Popular Library.
 Later he collaborated with Frank Buxton on a volume initially self-published as Radio's Golden Age: The Programs and the Personalities, by Easton Valley Press.
 This was later greatly expanded, re-titled, and published as The Big Broadcast 1920-1950” (Viking Press, Avon paperback).
 It was later re-issued in 1997 in a second edition by Scarecrow Press.
 This was the first encyclopedia of old-time radio programs.

 While working as a free-lancer, Owen did many on-camera and voice-over commercials for national television, and portrayed Ellery Queen in the nationally syndicated series "Ellery Queen's Minute Mysteries".
 It ran for many years on radio stations, allowing time for local commercials.

 Owen also wrote the popular syndicated panel Return with Us to... with drawing by comic strip artist Don Sherwood.
 This nostalgic remembrance of the past enjoyed a long run in Grit, a national weekly newspaper.

-From 1982-1990, Owen was announcer for ABC-TV's World News This Morning where he contributed brief trivia items along with puzzles and quotations.
+From 1982 to 1990, Owen was announcer for ABC-TV's World News This Morning where he contributed brief trivia items along with puzzles and quotations.
 That segment became the most popular part of the program and developed a cult following.
 In addition he appeared on the program and on "Good Morning America" as a sports anchor.
 His sports knowledge also led to assignments on "ABC's Wide World of Sports" and live coverage of the Olympics.
 In 1962 he covered the America's Cup yacht races from Newport, Rhode Island for ABC Radio from the Goodyear blimp.

-After leaving ABC in 1990, Owen was the principal voice of superstation WWOR-TV for three and a half years and then brought back WNEW's legendary "Make Believe Ballroom" for two radio stations in New Jersey where he interviewed such stars as Tony Martin, Cyd Charisse, Kitty Kallen, Margaret Whiting, Al Martino, Les Paul, Patti Page, Julius La Rosa, Jo Stafford, Les Brown, Frankie Laine, Don Cornell, and Patty Andrews.
+After leaving ABC in 1990, Owen was the principal voice of superstation WWOR-TV for three and a half years and then brought back WNEW's legendary Make Believe Ballroom for two radio stations in New Jersey where he interviewed such stars as Tony Martin, Cyd Charisse, Kitty Kallen, Margaret Whiting, Al Martino, Les Paul, Patti Page, Julius La Rosa, Jo Stafford, Les Brown, Frankie Laine, Don Cornell, and Patty Andrews.
 Owen also acted in the role of "TV Announcer #2" in the film production of The Handmaid's Tale, released in 1990.